Last updated 23rd March, 2025

 A downside of having a porous material, however, is that the driveway will be more susceptible to weed growth and will therefore need to be maintained regularly.
 Without proper cleaning, it can cause the surface to be slippery, while also hindering the aesthetic.

-If installing a new tarmac driveway, you will not require building regulations approval, as long as your driveway is SUDS compliant, which means it made up of porous materials which allow water to drain properly.
+If installing a new tarmac driveway, you will not require building regulations approval, as long as your driveway is SUDS compliant, which means it is made up of porous materials which allow water to drain properly.

 If you plan on making changes outside the requirements, then you will need to submit an application.
 For instance, the installation must not hinder access to the property or if you plan on changing levels and installing steps, then you may need to apply for approval.